beeehappyandfree/BeeBot-Agentic-AI-Chatbot-Framework/README.md

 4. **Knowledge Base Update**: Bedrock Knowledge Base is automatically updated
 5. **Real-time Availability**: New documents are immediately available to AI agents

+## 🚀 Getting Started with Custom Agents

+To create your own AI agent using this framework:

+1. **Define your API schema** in OpenAPI 3.0 format
+2. **Implement Lambda function** following the framework patterns
+3. **Configure agent instructions** and capabilities
+4. **Deploy with CDK** for automated infrastructure

 This application demonstrates how AWS Lambda can be used to build scalable, serverless AI applications that integrate seamlessly with enterprise communication platforms like Microsoft Teams, featuring both **direct agent invocation** and **event-driven triggers**.
+The framework provides a **foundation for building custom AI agents** with standardized patterns and best practices.